 “I sure would like to know how the tobacco sold this year.
 I’ll bet you all had a cold winter, didn’t you?
 It seems funny over here.
 The sun shines right on just like it was summer all of the time . . . .
 Mom, I guess this letter seems short and silly, but this is all that we can say now, so write as soon as you can. . . .”

 In March, the amount of gasoline was reduced to 15 gallons a day for all vehicles except the tanks.
 This would later be dropped to ten gallons a day.
 At the same time, food rations were cut in half again.
 Also at this time, Gen. Weaver suggested to Gen. Wainwright that a platoon of tanks be sent to Corregidor.
 Wainwright rejected the suggestion.
-For most of March, the situation Bataan was relatively quiet and the Japanese had been fought to a standstill.
+For most of March, the situation on Bataan was relatively quiet and the Japanese had been fought to a standstill.
 The newspapers in the United States reported both sides were strengthening their lines in expectation of an all-out attack.
 The reports stated that the Japanese did not have air support because their planes had been shifted south in the assault on Java.
 There was only one major alert in March when 73 Japanese planes came over.
 During this time, two tanks had gotten stuck in the mud, and the crews were working to free them.
 While they were doing this, a Japanese regiment entered the area.
 Lt.
 Colonel Ernest Miller ordered his tanks to fire on the Japanese at point-blank range.
 He also ran from tank to tank directing the crew’s fire.
 The Japanese were wiped out.
 On March 21, the last major battle was fought by the tanks.

-They received orders to destroy their tanks.
-After doing so, Morgan and other members of D Company decided that they would try to escape instead of surrendering.
+It was at this time that Morgan and other members of D Company decided that they would try to escape instead of surrendering.
 Morgan attempted to find his brother, Edward, but couldn’t.
 He assumed that Edward had already escaped.
 With Maurice Wilson, Morgan reached Corregidor on a boat they found in a cave.
 The men wanted to go to Australia but were told that the Japanese ships at the harbor’s entrance would blow them out of the water.

 The fort was built over a coral reef and seemed to be invincible.
 In Morgan’s opinion, the soldiers in the fort could have held out forever.
 When Morgan arrived at Ft.
 Drum, he noticed that the soldiers stationed there did not even have sunburns.
 Being dirty, the first thing that he and the other volunteers did was to take showers, shave and get new clothes.
 During his time at Ft.
 Drum, he ate and slept well.
 At some point, he came down with malaria.
 Another American got him through the attack.
 As it turned out, this man would later be executed as a prisoner of war.
 Morgan witnessed the execution and could not do anything to help him.

 While on Ft.
 Drum, Morgan watched as the Japanese shelled Corregidor.
 He also lived through the shelling of Ft.
 Drum.
 On one occasion, the Americans at the fort returned fire.
 Morgan later learned that one of their shells landed short of its target and hit the hospital that his brother was being held in.
 Morgan would later learn that fragments from the shell killed his brother and 25 other Americans.